So you just booked an epic tattoo project! What’s next?

 Aftercare is the second most important aspect in a tattoos quality after the artist’s application techniques and expertise.
 Understanding what helps a good heal and what hinders it can be the make or break in how your tattoo heals, settles, and ages.
 Here are some simple things to keep in mind when healing your tattoo.
 (Please respect and follow your artist’s instructions after your tattoo procedure.
 You can refer to this list as a reference).

-I personally recommend you leave your second skin on for 2-3 days.
-(If you have opted to used the soft bandage take it off the day after your appointment)
+- I personally recommend you leave your second skin on for 2-3 days.
+(If you have opted to use the soft bandage, take it off the next morning to clean).

-After the second skin is removed proceed to general aftercare.
+- After the second skin (or soft bandage) is removed proceed to general aftercare.

-DO NOT scratch your tattoo during the healing process.
+- DO NOT scratch or pick your tattoo during the healing process.
 This can be difficult especially during the itchy peeling phase but just don’t do it.

-DO NOT apply salves, ointments or petroleum based products during the first two weeks of the heal.
+- DO NOT apply salves, ointments or petroleum based products during the first two weeks of the heal.
+I personally recommend against aquaphor type products.

 You can always refer back to this list when in doubt of what good PRECARE and AFTERCARE methods are.
 Each artist tends to have a different variation of these core concepts, so make sure to respect and follow your artists care methods when prepping and healing your next tattoo.